 c/o New Jersey Community Capital

 The American Red Cross shelters, feeds and provides emotional support to victims of disasters; supplies about 40 percent of the nation's blood; teaches skills that save lives; provides international humanitarian aid; and supports military members and their families.
 The Red Cross is a not-for-profit organization that depends on volunteers and the generosity of the American public to perform its mission.
 For more information, please visit www.RedCross.org or visit us on Twitter at @RedCross.

-The Hurricane Sandy New Jersey Relief Fund distributes funds to organizations that support the recovery and rebuilding efforts of New Jersey communities impacted by the storm.
-The Relief Fund aims to make a sustainable, long-term impact and has awarded grants to more than 80 organizations, totaling $25 million distributed, to date, for home rebuilding, mold remediation, mental health support, economic development, and financial and legal counseling.
-Donors interested in making a contribution can visit the Fund online at www.SandyNJReliefFund.org or make an immediate, one-time $10 donation directly to their phone bill by texting "SANDY" to 20222.
+The Hurricane Sandy New Jersey Relief Fund, chaired by First Lady Mary Pat Christie, raises and distributes funds to organizations active in the recovery and rebuilding efforts of communities impacted by the storm.
+The Relief Fund aims to make a sustainable, long-term impact and has awarded more than $25.7 million to over 90 organizations assisting New Jerseyans with mental health support and social services, housing assistance and mold remediation, and financial and legal counseling.
+You can learn more about the Relief Fund, view a list of its grantees or make a donation online at: http://sandynjrelieffund.org.